defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 ## UDS CLI Aliasing

-Below are instructions for adding UDS CLI aliases that are useful for deployments that occur in an air-gap where only the UDS CLI binary available to the engineer.
+Below are instructions for adding UDS CLI aliases that are useful for deployments that occur in an air-gap where the UDS CLI binary is available to the engineer.

 For general CLI UX, put the following in your shell configuration (e.g., `/root/.bashrc`, `~/.zshrc`):